-Project-Based Contract Contracted Units Project-Based Con tract Contracted Units
+Project-Based Contract Contracted Units Project-Based Contract Contracted Units

-Alma Gardens 8 The Mary Ann 8
+Alma Gardens 8 Nueva Esparanza 8

-Alma Gardens - VASH 5 Orchards 24
+Alma Gardens - VASH 5 Terrace Glen 8

+Bridge Meadows 8 Orchards 24

-Barcelona 8 PLUSS 12
+Aloha Park 32 PLUSS 12

-Bridge Meadows 8 Pomeroy Place 15
+Barcelona 8 Pomeroy Place 15

-Cedar Grove 8 Pomeroy Place - VASH 5
+Bonita Villa 25 Pomeroy Place - VASH 5

+Bridge Meadows 8 Red Rock Creek Commons 24

+Cedar Grove 8 The Ridge at Bull Mountain 38

-Cornelius Place 11 Red Rock Creek Comm ions 24
+Cornelius Place 11 Sunset View 24

-Fir Crest Manor 14 Sunset View 24
+Fir Crest Manor 14 Tom Brewer House 13

-Housing Team/SAMHSA 3 Tom Brewer House 13
+Housing Team/SAMHSA 3 The Valfre at Avenida 26 8

 The Knoll 8 Viewfinder 8

 The Knoll - VASH 4 Viewfinder - VASH 8

+The Mary Ann 8 Villager 5

 Housing Authorities are permitted by HUD regulations to convert up to a maximum of 20% of their Housing Choice Voucher allocation to PBVs.
-In our 50075-MTW Supplement, HAWC is proposing the use of an MTW waiver to raise that cap to 50% of the Housing Choice Voucher allocations, and 100% of a contracted project.
+In the FY2022-23 50075-MTW Supplement, HAWC received approval for an MTW waiver to raise that cap to 50% of the Housing Choice Voucher allocations, and 100% of a contracted project.
 (See Attachment 1.2 50075-MTW Supplement.)

-In the 2022-2023 Fiscal Year, HAWC will continue to expand this program and add up to 32 additional Project Based Vouchers in four Metro bond projects, as approved in the previous PHA Plan.
+In the 2023-2024 Fiscal Year, HAWC will continue to expand this program and add up to 54 additional Project Based Vouchers in four Metro bond projects, as approved in the previous PHA Plan.

-In addition and as described above, if the Section 18 application is approved, HAWC expects to receive 60 Tenant Protection Vouchers for the benefit of the Public Housing residents impacted by the sale activity.
+In addition, and as described above, if the Section 18 application is approved, HAWC expects to receive 60 Tenant Protection Vouchers for the benefit of the Public Housing residents impacted by the sale activity.
 HAWC will explore this and other alternatives allowed under repositioning.

-In our 50075-MTW Supplement, HAWC is also proposing use of MTW waivers to modify our local PBV program in the following ways:
+In the FY2022-23 50075-MTW Supplement, HAWC also received approval of MTW waivers to modify our local PBV program in the following ways:

-- Waiver of requirement for third-party to perform rent reasonableness and HQS inspections for units that HAWC owns; - Pre-qualifying unit inspections within 90 days of occupancy; - Eliminate PBV Selection Process for PHA-owned projects; and - Limit portability for PBV units to VAWA transfers and reasonable accommodation requests.
+- Waiver of requirement for third-party to perform rent reasonableness and HQS inspections for units that HAWC owns; - Pre-qualifying unit inspections within 90 days of occupancy;

+- Eliminate PBV Selection Process for PHA-owned projects; and - Change portability for PBV units to tenant-based vouchers from 12 months to 24 months.

 Please see attachment 1.2 50075-MTW Supplement for more details about these initiatives.
-HAWC will implement these policies in 2022-2023 Fiscal Year, following HUD approval.

-Attachment 4.0 Annual Progress Statement for FY 2021-2022
+Attachment 4.0 Annual Progress Statement for FY 2022-2023